dotnet/samples/orleans/FSharpHelloWorld/README.md

 ## Sample prerequisites

-This sample is written in C# and targets .NET 8.0.
-It requires the [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) or later.
+This sample is written in C# and F# and targets .NET 10.
+It requires the [.NET 10 SDK](https://dotnet.microsoft.com/download/dotnet/10.0) or later.

 ## Building the sample